squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-11-buckeye-crispyr.md

 The last thing I needed to do was figure out an input string that would produce the trait we were asked to produce.

-My first instinct was to use a combination of T's (which would increment the current cell in the buffer) and G's (which would increment the index) to set up the buffer to have all the correct ASCII bytes, leading to this code.
+My first instinct was to use a combination of Ts (which would increment the current cell in the buffer) and Gs (which would increment the index) to set up the buffer to have all the correct ASCII bytes, leading to this code.

 ```python
 payload = ""